 Petabyte

 I learned something about how much data we are generating everyday.
 I’d say it’s a fair guess that anyone who has access to the Internet has done some searches on Google.
+If you need to eliminate your data storing problems, an experienced vendor of Salesforce.com will manage your hardware and software.

 Examples of the use of “petabyte” to describe data sizes in different fields are: